BenjaminWSwenson/K-Means-Image-Visualization/README.md

 # K-means Clustering Image Visualization
 This is a simple tool to help visualize k-means clustering.
-Many graphics that show clustering display clustering on point on a plot.
+Many graphics that show k-means display clustering on data points on a plot.
 Another interesting way to show the results of this algorithm is to perform clustering on pixels in an image, which is what is program does, specifically JPEGs.
 ## Python Module Dependencies
 ### NumPy
 To install NumPy run `pip install numpy`